vldk/mocal10n/README.md

-Utility for editing localisation phrases for Mobile Casino Projects
+Utility for editing localization phrases for Mobile Casino Projects
 =========

 Version